UNC-Robotics/Med-RAD/README.md

 ## Overview

-This repository contains anatomical environments for research into development and evaluation of medical robots.
+This repository contains anatomical environments as a resource for research into development and evaluation of medical robots.

 ## Contributing